Naomirood/SEAL-CANE/README.md

 Welcome to the GitHub page of Link Prediction based on Graph Neural Networks using Textual Data for Recommending Dutch News Articles.
 <br />

+## In short

+With the increasing number of news articles, it is important to ensure that people do not get overloaded and are given relevant recommendations.
+The use of Graph Neural Networks for link prediction is an emerging method for recommendation systems.
+Recent research in link prediction shows a new method, the SEAL framework.
+It learns from enclosing subgraphs, node embeddings and node attributes.
+However, this method lacks the input of learning from text.
+In this study, a method for link prediction is proposed that combines the state-of-the-art framework SEAL with Context-Aware Node Embeddings (CANE).
+CANE learns from text of surrounding nodes and the structure of the graph.
+Furthermore, a new dataset is presented with 768k Dutch news articles and hand-labelled links, which are recommended items between articles.
+We evaluate the proposed model on the NOS dataset with the article text and find that the SEAL + CANE method has a higher ability to discriminate the positive and negative links than the SEAL or SEAL with Node2vec embeddings, which do not learn from the text.
+When comparing the proposed method with the text-only method TF-IDF, TF-IDF has a better ability to recommend articles.

 ## Project Folder Structure

 - [``Code``](Code/): The Python code, the data folder(no data) and the EDA notebook.